Anita

 Sophie

-Sophie Toor is a workplace lawyer with experience in employment, labour, and human rights law.
-Sophie has worked with clients on a diverse range of workplace issues at various tribunals and all levels of court in British Columbia.
-She also has experience working on complex investigations, drafting workplace policies and advising on equity, diversity and inclusion.
+Sophie Toor is a workplace lawyer practising in employment, labour, professional discipline, and human rights law.
+She advises private and public sector employers, boards, and unions on a broad range of workplace and governance matters, and has represented clients before administrative tribunals and at all levels of court in British Columbia.

-Originally from Ontario, Sophie moved to British Columbia to attend the Peter A. Allard School of Law (UBC), where she was involved with Pro Bono Students Canada as a student volunteer and later as a Program Coordinator.
-She began her legal career at a workplace law firm in downtown Vancouver where she cultivated her legal skills and specialty in the area.
-Sophie’s practice continues to focus on assisting clients with a broad range of workplace issues.
-She is passionate about providing strategic, practical, and solution-oriented advice, and has a particular interest in assisting clients with conflict management, creative problem-solving, and equity, diversity, and inclusion initiatives.
+Originally from Ontario, Sophie moved to British Columbia to attend the Peter A. Allard School of Law at the University of British Columbia, where she was involved with Pro Bono Students Canada.
+She began her legal career at a leading workplace law firm in downtown Vancouver and continues to focus her practice on assisting clients with a wide range of workplace-related issues.

 Email sophie@anitaatwallaw.com